FlorianWilhelm/wald-stack-demo/models/intermediate/intermediate.md

 We will have 4 left joins onto our results table. {% enddocs %}

 {% docs int_pit_stops %} There are many pit stops within one race, aka a M:1 relationship.
-We want to aggregate this so we can properly join pit stop information without creating a fanout.  {% enddocs %}
+We want to aggregate this, so we can properly join pit stop information without creating a fanout.  {% enddocs %}

 {% docs int_lap_times_years %} Lap times are done per lap.
 We need to join them out to the race year to understand yearly lap time trends. {% enddocs %}